 Biodiversity loss remains one of the key environmental concerns of our time, and conservation work requires experts who understand the science underpinning practical activities.
 The MSc Biodiversity and Conservation will develop your understanding, providing excellent preparation for careers in ecological consultancy or conservation management.

 The conservation and enhancement of our biodiversity relies upon highly skilled environmental scientists.
-This MSc Biodiversity and Conservation course draws on our world-class reputation for environmental research to provides an industry-relevant masters education for a career as an environmental scientist in conservation.
+Our MSc Biodiversity and Conservation course draws on our world-class reputation for environmental research and provides an industry-relevant masters education for a career as an environmental scientist in conservation.

 Through this course you will be able to accurately monitor species diversity, change, population abundance and distribution, all key skills in the protection and enhancement of our ecosystems.

 In your first semester, you will develop the fundamental skills required for a career in ecology.
 You will learn about Environmental Impact Assessment, deepen your understanding of freshwater ecosystems and their management, whilst developing skills in spatial ecology and conservation.
 In the second semester, you will learn to action global change by analysing ecosystems and their impact on populations and communities.

 Each semester, you have the option to specialise in modules related to your interests and career aspirations, from Environmental Pollution to Deep Sea Ecology to Environmental Law and Management.
 You will have the chance to apply geographical information systems, modelling and spatial analysis and acquire the interdisciplinary skills required for effective research project management.
 We provide students with the knowledge and ability to accurately monitor species diversity, change, population and distribution, in order to protect and enhance our ecosystems, individual species and habitats.

 The final part of the year will centre on individual research.
 You will complete an advanced research project and be encouraged to work with industry to apply your newly deveoped knowledge.